What is Anti-Social Behaviour (ASB)?

 - DIY noise during the daytime

 - Everyday living noise (doors banging, footsteps, etc.)

 - Lifestyle clashes

 - Parking issues

-If your neighbour is causing a problem for you, where possible, talk to them calmly about how this is affecting you.
+If your neighbour is causing a problem, where possible, consider talking to them calmly about how this is affecting you.
 They may not know that their behaviour is bothering you and simply bringing this to their attention may be enough to resolve the matter.

 Because anti-social behaviour usually relates to repeated problems, it can be helpful to keep a diary of any ongoing issues.
 Record as much detail as possible: who was involved, the time and date, what happened, how long the problem lasted, how it affected you and if there were other witnesses.
-Take photos to support your notes, but only if you feel safe doing so and are not going to make the situation worse.
+Take photos where possible to support your notes, but only if you feel safe doing so and are not going to make the situation worse.

 If you do not feel able to talk to the person who is causing a problem, or if you’ve tried this and the problem continues, we can investigate and take appropriate action.
-We will not disclose any information you provide without your express agreement.
+We would not disclose to perpetrators any information you provide unless we get your express permission.
 However, unless it’s a criminal matter which the Police have advised us about, we can’t usually take action against someone without speaking to them.
-This often means your identity may become known.
+This can mean your identity may become known.

 You can report any problems by: